-- 182. Urges States to take appropriate measures concerning the consequential effects of racism in all spheres of the enforcement of criminal law, in particular policing, court decisions, prison rehabilitation and the granting of release on parole or other legal benefits for prisoners; - 183.
-Urges States to bolster protection against racism, racial discrimination, xenophobia and related intolerance, ensuring that everyone enjoys access to the administration of justice, to competent national tribunals and other State institutions and mechanisms in order to seek just and adequate reparation or satisfaction for any damage suffered as a result of such discrimination, and also stresses the importance for complainants of acts of racism and racial discrimination to have access to the protection of the law and the courts, and draws attention to the need to raise awareness of judicial recourse and other existing legal remedies and for these to be easily accessible, speedy and not excessively complicated; - 184.
-Also recognizes the need to adopt and implement stringent laws, administrative measures and action plans aimed at countering all forms of racism, racial discrimination, xenophobia and related intolerance, to carry out exhaustive, timely and impartial investigations of all acts of racism and racial discrimination, in particular those committed by law enforcement officials, to penalize those responsible in accordance with the law and to secure prompt and fair reparation for the victims;
+182. Urges States to take appropriate measures concerning the consequential effects of racism in all spheres of the enforcement of criminal law, in particular policing, court decisions, prison rehabilitation and the granting of release on parole or other legal benefits for prisoners; (para 115 section 5 modified)

+- 183. Urges States to bolster protection against racism, racial discrimination, xenophobia and related intolerance, ensuring that everyone enjoys access to the administration of justice, to competent national tribunals and other State institutions and mechanisms in order to seek just and adequate reparation or satisfaction for any damage suffered as a result of such discrimination, and also stresses the importance for complainants of acts of racism and racial discrimination to have access to the protection of the law and the courts, and draws attention to the need to raise awareness of judicial recourse and other existing legal remedies and for these to be easily accessible, speedy and not excessively complicated; (para 17 section 5) - 184.
+Also recognizes the need to adopt and implement stringent laws, administrative measures and action plans aimed at countering all forms of racism, racial discrimination, xenophobia and related intolerance, to carry out exhaustive, timely and impartial investigations of all acts of racism and racial discrimination, in particular those committed by law enforcement officials, to penalize those responsible in accordance with the law and to secure prompt and fair reparation for the victims; (para 234 section 1 modified)